Foster A Pet

 The Humane Society of Harford County (HSHC) receives approximately 3,000 pets each calendar year.
 With limited space and resources, having trained and ready foster parents helps to significantly increase pet adoptions and save lives!

 Foster families open their hearts and homes to provide a temporary crash pad (usually 3-4 weeks) for pets who are too young to be adopted, sick, injured, not socialized, or if space becomes an issue here at the shelter.
 As a foster parent, you provide the tender loving care, and HSHC will provide for the pets’ medical needs.
 When the pet is ready to be adopted, you bring the pet back to the shelter to be placed up for adoption.
 This is one of our most rewarding programs!

-In addition, some of the expenses of fostering a pet for HSHC can be deducted from your taxes as services rendered, because we are an IRS-approved 501(c)(3) organization.
+9. Some of the expenses of fostering a pet for HSHC can be deducted from your taxes as services rendered, because we are an IRS-approved 501(c)(3) organization.
 Things like pet food and supplies, and even the paper towels you may need to clean up after your foster-furball may qualify as expenses for fostering a pet.
 You can even deduct cents per mile for trips made solely for the shelter.
 Your tax professional can let you know the current mileage deduction rate.
 Just like any other deduction, you just need documents to support the expenses.
 So keep your receipts and canceled checks.
 Also, keep track of and notate any expense that is not obvious.
 Of course, it is best to talk to your tax professional to see exactly which of your foster expenses are tax deductible.

 10. You are saving a life.
 You feel good, HSHC can help more animals, and your foster pet is happy, healthy, and well-socialized.
 Talk about win-win-win!